aleksispi/aleksispi.github.io/_pages/about.md

 **Aug 2026:** [Climate AI Nordics](https://climateainordics.com/), that I co-founded in late 2024, has now become an [official NGO](https://climateainordics.com/news/2026-08-04-cain-ngo/)!

 **Aug 2026:** Paper accepted at the [3rd Workshop on Computer Vision for Ecology](https://cv4e-workshop.github.io/index.html), at ECCV 2026!

+**Aug 2026:** I've joined [Researcher's Desk](https://researchersdesk.se/en), a non-profit organisation and platform for dialogue between researchers and civil society, educators and decision-makers regarding the ongoing climate and biodiversity crisis.

 **July 2025:** Two papers accepted at the ECCV 2026 workshop [TerraBytes II](https://terrabytes-workshop.github.io/)!